prathimacode-hub/prathimacode-hub/Testimonials/README.md

 ## Recommendations Written For Me

 - I am amazed by Prathima's knowledge in various technologies leadership quality.
 She is soft spoken and binds the team together and guides very well.
 Everyday I get to see her new achievements and I admire her thirst for learning new things.
-I can't express mi admiration for Prathima enough in few words.
+I can't express my admiration for Prathima enough in few words.
 Anyone would be lucky to have her in their team as mentor. - **Pawani Kumari Morum**